ChoiceCoin/Algorand-Protocol/React-Wallet-Connect/Readme.md

 The purpose for this project is to develop a simplified and scalable methodology for developing wallet connection mechanisms with Algorand applications.
 The solution will:

-1. Allow a user to click a connect address button to connect their address.
+1. Allow a user to click a connect address button to recieve a QR code to scan and connect their address.
 2. Allow a user to click a disconnect address button to disconnect their address.